By Greg Nagel

 We're spoiled in Santa Ana: our vibrantly eclectic population makes some incredible eats.
 Dig in at these local gems with authentic international cuisine or vegan delicacies.

 Burritos La Palma is an absolute must if you're just passing through Santa Ana.
 Its long and thin burritos are like warm, soft pillows filled with love.
-First-timers start with the birria de res, which is seasoned and stewed shredded beef.
+First-timers start with the birria de res, seasoned and stewed shredded beef.
 If you’re not alone, get one of each; there are five different burritos to choose from.

 Burritos La Palma

-If you're craving a deep rich mole or perhaps hankering to try chapulines (grasshoppers) for the first time, Flor De Oaxaca is a call to Southern Mexico.
+If you're craving a deep, rich mole or perhaps hankering to try chapulines (grasshoppers) for the first time, Flor De Oaxaca is a call to Southern Mexico.
 First-timers should try the "Delicias de Oaxaca," an appetizer spread of tacos, quesadillas, moletes, and memelas, all drenched with delicious mole and sprinkled with Oaxacan cheese.

 Led by executive chef Tony Castaneda, Chapter One: the modern local specializes in local, sustainable, seasonal, and all-natural ingredients.
 From small plates like duck fat fries and vegan "fish" tacos (made with fried hearts of palm) to entrees like the seared ahi tuna sandwich and American Wagyu meatball sub, the menu is a fusion of exotic yet traditional cuisine with a playful twist.

 When it’s a bit chilly at night, it's officially shabu-shabu weather.
-Luckily Kaizen has nine tasty broths to choose from.
+Luckily, Kaizen has nine tasty broths to choose from.
 Try the "Santa Ana Szechuan," a spicy pork broth that combines both Chinese and Mexican flavors with your favorite protein, everything from A5 Wagyu to shrimp.
 Each option comes with veggies, noodles, sauces, and rice.
 You won’t leave hungry.

 La Vegana Mexicana makes all plant-based Mexican food that’s every bit as satisfying as its meaty counterparts, without using mock meats or processed foods.
 Start off with a couple of steamy tamales which are made fresh daily, or a pambazo — a Mexico City-style sandwich — filled with their house-made chorizo, seasoned potato, and vegan cheeses.